WatzekDigitalInitiatives/geo.lclark.edu/README.md

 (#23) Enable fullscreen leaflet
 ```

-If your PR does not bring in a big change in functionality like updating documentaion, etc. you can file a "maint" PR.
+If your PR does not bring in a big change in functionality like updating documentation, etc. you can file a "maint" PR.

 Example commit message for maint PR:
 ```